I2I-Mamba: Multi-modal medical image synthesis via selective state space modeling: Conclusion

 \section{Conclusion}

-Here we introduced a novel learning-based model for imputing missing modalities in multi-modal medical imaging protocols.
-I2I-Mamba leverages a hybrid architecture where cmMamba and CNN blocks are residually fused across an episodic bottleneck, which maintains feature maps at moderate spatial-resolution for high spatial precision.
-The proposed cmMamba blocks comprise SSM layers to model spatial context and channel-mixing layers to model channel context.
-As such, the resultant architecture efficiently captures contextual relationships in medical images without the added computational burden of self-attention operators.
-With its superior performance over state-of-the-art convolutional and transformer baselines, I2I-Mamba holds great potential for multi-modal medical image synthesis.
+In this study, we proposed a novel learning-based method for imputing missing modalities in multi-modal medical imaging protocols.
+To improve fidelity in synthetic images, I2I-Mamba leverages a novel SSM-based architecture with dual-domain Mamba blocks operating in image and Fourier domains to capture spatial and spectral contextual features.
+These ddMamba blocks are further equipped with spiral-scan trajectories to improve angular isotropy in the receptive field of SSM operators.
+With its superior performance and competitive computational efficiency with respect to state-of-the-art baselines, I2I-Mamba holds great potential for multi-modal medical image synthesis.